Asymptotically Optimal Quantum Universal Quickest Change Detection: Background

 One of the main results of \cite{fanizza2023ultimate} is a converse that holds for algorithms using the most general methods for recovering information from the states. \begin{theorem}[Theorem 2 of \cite{fanizza2023ultimate}] Given a change point problem with $S(\sigma \| \rho) < +\infty$.
 For any detection algorithm with stopping time $T$, $\WADD(T)$ and $\TFA$ must satisfy

 for any $\eps > 0$. \end{theorem}

 In addition, the Quantum CUSUM (QUSUM) proposed in \cite{fanizza2023ultimate} achieves an asymptotic tradeoff:

+where $\eps$ vanishes as $\TFA \to \infty$.
 The achievability result is then extended to cases with post-change states taken from a finite family, and they provide a robustness result for infinite families with suitable discretizations.
-One of the key pieces in the achievability result is an appropriate choice of PVM.
+One of the key pieces in the achievability result is an appropriate choice of projection valued measure (PVM).

 Suppose a measurement on $\sigma$ or $\rho$ reduces the operators to classical probability distributions $P_{\sigma}$ or $P_{\rho}$.
 The data processing inequality \cite{wilde2013quantum} states that

 A natural question is whether any set of measurements can saturate this inequality.
 The next theorem gives an affirmative answer in an asymptotic regime.